-We now describe the results starting from the panel a), i.e. weak coupling.
+We now describe the results starting from the panel a), i.e., weak coupling.
 By weak coupling we mean a value of $\lambda$ which is 20\% of that necessary to induce a first order phase transition (case shown in panel c)).
 We have four second order phase transition lines joining at $t=(H_{t},T_{t})$, the tetracritical point.
-Although the coupling is weak, a substantial change in slope of the $T_{0}(H)$ line is observed at \textit{t} (blue to cyan line).
+Although the coupling is weak a substantial change in slope of the $T_{0}(H)$ line is observed below the tetracritical point (blue to cyan line).
 The line becomes steeper, and with a moderate coupling (50\% relative to the case in panel c)), it becomes almost vertical (shown in panel b)).
-This could explain why we do not observe this line in the experiments and why we do not detect any transition in specific heat at 7\,T, in particular.
-In contrast, the phase boundary of the superconducting phase for $H < H_{t}$ is not affected at all.
-This is due to the fact that the slope is proportional to the specific heat jumps $A_{\textrm{c}}$ and $A_{0}$ evaluated at \textit{t} (cf. equations above), and we have $\Delta C(T_{0})/T_{0} \approx \frac{1}{10}\Delta C(T_{\textrm{c}})/T_{\textrm{c}}$ from the experiment.
+This could explain why we do not observe this line in the experiments, for instance we do not detect any transition in specific heat at 7\,T. In contrast, the phase line of the superconducting phase for $H < H_{t}$ is not affected at all.
+This is due to the fact that the slope is proportional to the specific heat jumps $A_{c}(T_{t})$ and $A_{0}(T_{t})$ (cf. equations above) evaluated at the tetracritical point and experimentaly, $\Delta C(T_{0})/T_{0} \approx \frac{1}{10}\Delta C(T_{c})/T_{c}$.